 But I wasn’t.
 I was actually in the crosshairs of a serial predator, one who made his living taking advantage of innocent souls who came to him seeking help.
 People who needed a safe space to unload all of their baggage, their hurts, their fears, their secrets.
 And he did all of this proudly with a cross necklace around his neck.

-In Prayed Upon, I recount this horrific experience.
+In my memoir, Prayed Upon, I recount my horrific experience.
 I allow the reader to observe the nightmare as it unfolds.
 They get to watch as I minimize the abuser’s behavior, make excuses, and accept blame.
 They get to hear my litany of self-deprecating thoughts that kept that sign squarely on my back.
 And they get to see me escape and begin to address these lies.
 They see God’s hand at work as He rescues me and begins to right these wrongs.

 Finally, they get to see me tear that sign off of my back and light it ablaze.
-In time a new sign takes its place.
+In time, a new sign takes its place.
 A sign that reads: Daughter of the King, fighter, survivor, God’s masterpiece, forgiven, accepted, cherished, chosen, adopted.

 Here are the reasons I initially believed that the abuse was my fault.
 After each one, I explain how I see the ideas now…